stellapm/PetFoodAnalyzer/README.md

 * Evens: Welcome email is sent to newly registered users

 # Future/Upcoming upgrades
-* Moderators and admins should be able to delete products
+* Moderators and admins should be able to delete products and reviews
 * Admins can delete brands
+* Track last login date and send a week notice for users inactive for a specific period of time.
+Delete if no activity afterwards
 * Ingredient analyzer could provide information in a piechart
 * Implement product/review rating system
 * Compare products (focus on ingredients)